On the expected number of roots of a random Dirichlet polynomial: Introduction.

 A well know fact (for example, \cite{montgomery_livro}, pg.
 454) is that the number of zeros of the Riemann $\zeta$ function in the critical strip $0<\re s <1$ up to (imaginary) height $T$, say $N_\zeta(T)$, is such that

 where here we employ the standard notation $O$, $o$, $\ll$ and recall them at Section \ref{secao notacao}.

 The Riemann hypothesis is the statement that all zeros of $\zeta$ in the critical strip $0<\re s<1$ are aligned in the vertical line $\re s=1/2$.
-Since the statement of this hypothesis in 1859, this has motivated a deep study of the Riemann $\zeta$ function at its critical line: $t\mapsto\zeta(1/2+it)$.
+Since the statement of this hypothesis in 1859, this has motivated a deep study of the Riemann $\zeta$ function on the critical line: $t\mapsto\zeta(1/2+it)$.

 One way to approximate $\zeta(1/2+it)$ for $t$ in a dyadic interval $[T,2T]$ is by means of the approximate formula

 where the estimate above is uniform in $t\in[T,6.28 T]$ for all sufficiently large $T>0$, see \cite{tenenbaumlivro} pg.
 236.